Harry Day: Inter war years

 Day was promoted to lieutenant on 26 September 1919, with effect from 26 September 1917.
 His first command was with a marine detachment on HMS Isis, an Eclipse-class cruiser, before joining HMS Malaya.

 Later Day commanded the marine detachment of HMS Caledon at the burning of Smyrna, helping to evacuate Greek survivors of the Turkish massacres.
 He also saw service with the fleet during the League of Nations involvement at Memel.

 Day stayed with the Royal Marines until 1924, when he moved to the Fleet Air Arm.
 On 16 June 1924, he received a temporary commission as a flying officer in the Royal Air Force while on a four-year attachment.
 He was promoted to flight lieutenant on 1 July 1928 before receiving a permanent commission in the same rank on 21 June 1930 (seniority from 1 July).

 Day joined No. 23 Squadron RAF flying Gloster Gamecocks, with which he led the RAF Synchronised Aerobatics Display Team, which included Douglas Bader at the 1931 Hendon Air Show, and other displays.
 He held posts at RAF Abu Sueir and Khartoum, was promoted to squadron leader on 1 August 1936, holding commands at Aboukir and Netheravon before commanding the Advanced Flying Training School at Little Rissington.

 When war was imminent Day was promised a staff job at RAF Bomber Command headquarters, but he requested to join an operational squadron.
 This was approved, and on 1 July 1939 he was promoted to wing commander and placed in command of No. 57 Squadron RAF, stationed at RAF Upper Heyford.

 Second World War

-Day was over 40 when the Second World War began, and with No. 57 Squadron he moved to Metz as part of the air component of the British Expeditionary Force, equipped with the Bristol Blenheim light bomber.
+Day was over 40 when the Second World War began, and with No. 57 Squadron he moved to Metz as part of the air component of the British Expeditionary Force, which was equipped with the Bristol Blenheim light bomber.
 He volunteered to carry out the squadron's first operational mission, a flight from Metz to reconnoitre Hamm-Hannover-Soest on 13 October 1939.
-His Blenheim, L1138, was shot down by a Me109 flown by Unteroffizier Stephan Lutjens, of 11./JG 53 near Birkenfeld.
+His Blenheim, L1138, was shot down by a Messerschmitt Bf 109 flown by Unteroffizier Stephan Lutjens, of 11./JG 53 near Birkenfeld.
 Day bailed out, suffering burns to his face and hands, but otherwise landed safely by parachute.
 He was immediately captured by the Germans and placed in the custody of Luftwaffe doctor Hermann Gauch.
 His two crew-mates, Sergeant E.B.
 Hillier and AC1 F.G.
 Moller were killed.